Working group

 © Uniklinikum Heidelberg

-An important feature of this Microscopy Unit is that it provides training in the use of light and electron microscopy.
+An important feature of our working group is that it provides training in the use of light and electron microscopy.
 The training is offered in close collaboration with the HIV Microscopy Unit and includes training on the use of both established and new microscopy methods as well as analysis procedures and quantification of light microscope images.

 Articles on the working group